 Learn how Intellias helped to build and support a comprehensive monitoring system for car diagnostics and real-time notifications to drivers

-While the neural network approaches for object detection and road segmentation are well-described in many scientific articles, we would like to focus on two more components in this article: Kalman Filter for object tracking and Pedestrian collision prediction module.
+While the neural network approaches for object detection and road segmentation are well-described in many scientific articles, we would like to focus on two more components in this article: Kalman Filter for pedestrian detection and Pedestrian collision prediction module.

 Kalman Filter (KF) is a core component of pedestrian detection.
 KF implements a series of predictions and state updates which are executed as the single dataflow displayed next (fig. 2.):